The Best DJ Mixer for Beginners in 2020!

 - Mic Input: A mic input allows you to connect a microphone directly so you can address your audience.
 XLR or TRS (jack) are the standard input types.

-- Effects send and return: These allow you to ‘send’ signal to an external FX processor which then return to the master channel.
+- Effects send and return: These allow you to ‘send’ signal to an external FX processor which then returns to the master channel.
 Effects such as filter, reverb, delay, and pan, are the most popular to use on your DJ set.

 The music technology has evolved on a level that has brought a bunch of new performance features for DJing.
 Almost all new DJ mixers in the market will deliver the job.
 But what else to consider when buying one…